 Tuck into plenty of Southern charm at the cozy Graduate Athens, built as a replica of a 1820s row house with spacious, comfortable guest rooms (doubles from $160).
 In addition to an on-site spa, the property also has a restaurant and its own music venue, the Melting Point, a fun gathering spot to enjoy libations and live tunes.

 Since Athens is a college town, Athens' rhythms tend to revolve around the University of Georgia's school calendar.
 If you'd rather visit when there aren't so many students around, time your visit during spring break or the summer.
 Fall weekends when the UGA football team is at home are especially hectic, and reservations for hotels and restaurants are often booked far in advance.

-In February, wine enthusiasts gather for Athens Wine Weekend, with tastings, seminars, and other wine-centric events.
-Another popular spring event is the Twilight Americana Music Festival, which features up-and-coming and bigger names in music.
-This year's event, which runs from April 25-28, coincides with the Terrapin Twilight Criterium, a circuit-style race in which some of the best cyclists in the South and beyond tear laps around downtown.
+At the beginning of the year, wine enthusiasts gather for Athens Wine Weekend, with tastings, seminars, and other wine-centric events.
+Another popular spring event is the Terrapin Twilight Criterium, a circuit-style race in which some of the best cyclists in the South and beyond tear laps around downtown.

 How to Get There

 By Car: From downtown Atlanta, it takes about an hour and a half, depending on traffic, to reach Athens.
 Take I-20 East from M.L.K.
 Jr. Drive and Hill Street.
 Then follow I-20 East to GA-138 East and take Exit 82.
 Get on U.S.-78 East in Monroe and then take U.S.-29 North to Old Winterville Road.

 Car Rental Deals